OurMachinery/themachinery-books/the_machinery_book/src/qa_pipeline/logging.md

 ## Write a custom logger

-If you desire to add your own logger sink to the eco system there are a few steps you need to take:
+If you desire to add your own logger sink to the ecosystem there are a few steps you need to take:

 1. You need to include the `foundation/log.h` header
 2. You need to define a `tm_logger_i` in your file
 3. You need add a `log` function to this interface
-   1. If you need some local data (such as a allocator)  it might be good to define a `.inst` as well.
+   1. If you need some local data (such as an allocator)  it might be good to define a `.inst` as well.
 4. After all of this you can call the `tm_logger_api.add_logger()`  function to register your logger

 *Example:*